Effective 05/01/2015 - 4/30/2018

 Section 2.
 The University shall provide first aid kits, information, and training for all ASEs in workplaces that involve the use of or exposure to hazardous materials or who work in a hazardous environment.

 Section 3.
 ASEs shall not be required to work in conditions that pose an imminent threat to health and safety.
 All work by an ASE shall be performed in conformity with applicable safety standards.
-Should an ASE become aware of a condition he/she believes is unhealthy or dangerous, he/she shall immediately report the condition to a supervisor and/or the Environmental Health and Safety Department.
+Should an ASE become aware of a condition they believe is unhealthy or dangerous, they shall immediately report the condition to a supervisor and/or the Environmental Health and Safety Department.

 Section 4.
 The University shall supply and maintain all equipment, tools, and materials needed to carry out job duties safely.